taskforcesh/bullmq/docs/gitbook/bullmq-pro/groups/README.md

 );
 ```

-In order to process the jobs, just use a pro worker as you normally do with standard workers:
+In order to process the jobs, use a pro worker as you normally do with standard workers:

 ```typescript
 import { WorkerPro } from '@taskforcesh/bullmq-pro';